ellap4n/studio-project/README.md

 ## Going with the glitch idea:
 Each time the user clicks, a new glitch will appear.
 The idea is that the user can decide if they want to introduce more distortion into the image or not.
 The distortions will begin small at first, and eventually become very distorted the more the user clicks.
+This plays in the idea of entropy and will be further explained in my critical reflection.
 I am using a mouse count to keep track of the number of clicks, and triggering special events based on these.

 ### User image input:
 the whole idea is how glitches can manipulate the image and so I decided to create a environment where the user can upload their own image.
 Found the documentation at:https://p5js.org/reference/p5/createFileInput/ the intro page saya to 'upload an image you like' which prompts the user to upload something they like the original look of.

 ### Erasure
-https://p5js.org/reference/p5/erase/
+the first 'glitch' I am designing is little 'erased areas' that are only a few pixels in width.
+I used this tool found on p5js reference: https://p5js.org/reference/p5/erase/
+The effect was quite bland at first - the areas were successfully erased, but it didn't showcase a digital glitch - so I decided to create little rectangle bars above these areas where its almost like the first layer is erased and the edges of the technicalities underneath are 'exposed'

+to do this, the random numbers needed to first be input into a variable so the colored rectangles could follow the same cooridinates.

 ### Screen damage
+The next effect I decided on was screen damage - inspired by my actual damaged screen ....
+I love the 'dead' pixel look where areas of screens malfunction, and searched up images of broken screens to roughly colour pick the colours that appear most often when this happens.
+Of course I also included cyan which is the colour of the one on my screen at the moment.

+#### Intervals
+Using mouseCount to keep track of the click number, I had to find a way to set number triggers to the different events.
+I actually created this interval first, then applied the concept to the previous erase glitch, which was operating every click.
+I tried dividing at first, not realising that it'd only happen once... the function I was looking for is modulus!. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Remainder
 % (modulus) is something I've used before, and a good way to trigger things on intervaled counts.
 I have set the screen damage effect every 5 clicks.
 ```
  if (mouseCount%5 === 0) {